 There is a college contribution based upon UMass in state resident rates, so, for example, if you are paying over the anticipated maximum amount for the child in college, the weekly child support could be revisited by the Court in a Modification.
 You should contact your divorce attorney or a...Read more »

 If the older child turned 23 the Child Support Guidelines for the one child -who I am assuming is a minor or at least is unemancipated-would need to be calculated for a Modification Petition, it is not an automatic divide by 2 situation.
 You should meet with a divorce practitioner who can discuss...Read more »

 After my ex and I split, we both agreed on an informal child support agreement.
 He'd continue giving me access to his vehicle and keep my phone on his cell phone plan.
-After a few personal disputes, he's threatening to take them back knowing it'll affect our kids, ie getting to drs appts and...
+After a few personal disputes, he's threatening to take them back knowing it'll affect our kids, ie getting to drs...
 Read more »

 If paternity has been established then there is a Complaint for Custody and Support she may have filed and the Court can enter minimum child support orders due to your unemployment status.
 This legal proceeding is the forum for presenting your visitation requests as well.